Alfresco/docs-alfresco/insight-engine/latest/tasks/admincon-solr.md

+---
-# Configuring Search and Insight Engine using Admin Console
+title: Configuring using the Admin Console
+---
 The topic describes the properties for configuring the Solr 6 search service.

 1. Open the Admin Console.
 For more information, see [Launching the Admin Console](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).

 2. In the Repository Services section, click **Search Service**.

     You see the Search Service page.

 3. In the **Search Service** section, select **Solr 6** from the **Search Service In Use** list.

 4. Set the Alfresco Search and Insight Engine properties:

     |Solr search property|Example setting|What is it?|
     |--------------------|---------------|-----------|